Venkateshgoudmada/personal-information-manager/README.md

 # personal-information-manager.
-used to make all the daily activitie easy. this is my mini project. i made a simple login and registration page to enter into the site. there are three modules in this project.
+used to make all the daily activities easy. this is my mini project. i made a simple login and registration page to enter into the site. there are three modules in this project.